charleskoffler/clprolf/docs/clprolf_complete_theoretical_def.md

 When a class role is present on an interface, and extends an interface with a marked class role too, the enforcing of inheritance @Forced_int_inh is not mandatory.
 But in the language, the syntax is 'version_inh agent(or another class role) Teacher (...)".
 We have to write the "version_inh" keyword(or compat_interf_version), in the language, but not in the framework, just to have an interface-like keyword somewhere.

+The optional features for interface inheritance allow to work with interface like we do with classes, except that we have no direct access to the implementation.

 Conclusion: we can use the class roles for the interfaces, if we prefer talking about inheritance for interfaces.
 And it exists @Version_inh and @Capacity_inh too.
 But this is optional is clprolf, and multiple inheritance (except for capacity inheritance) is not recommended.

 ### Optional features for interface inheritance: Does a class inherit from an interface, or is it just a implementation of a contract?